Freakbeat Records – 13616 Ventura Blvd., Sherman Oaks, Los Angeles Ca. 91423

 Here’s a video tour of Freakbeat Records from the Vinyl Guide published in November 2016.

-And here’s an article from Patch.com (Sherman Oaks California edition) from 2012 Freakbeat Thrives Through Loyalty, Unconventionality interviewing the owners about the store and its history.
-I have also seen them show up at WFMU’s great record fair (now annually in Brooklyn at the Expo Center in Greenpoint) with an offering of truly rare and great vinyl.
+The Patch.com (Sherman Oaks California edition) published Freakbeat Thrives Through Loyalty, Unconventionality in 2012.
+In the article, the store’s owners are interviewed about the store and its history.
+I have also seen them show up at WFMU’s great record fair (long held annually in Brooklyn at the Expo Center in Greenpoint, and the Metropolitan Pavillion in Manhattan and the most recently at the Knockdown Center in Queens) with an offering of truly rare and great vinyl.
 And I mean truly rare.

 The store is named for a short-lived style of music circa 1965 known as Freakbeat.
 Originating in England, it is a combination of mod and r&b.
 Some of my favorite Freakbeat records are The Smoke – My Friend Jack (about LSD), Les Fleur De Lys – Circles and the Action – I’ll Keep On Holding On (an excellent Marvelettes cover).
-For more on Freakbeat, here’s a nice article from Vinyl Me Please the 10 Best Freakbeat Albums to Own on Vinyl.
+For more on Freakbeat, you can read Vinyl Me Please’s the 10 Best Freakbeat Albums to Own on Vinyl.

 Leave a Reply